antoniogarrote/rdfstore-js/README.md

       });
     })

 rdfstore-js can be executed in a web browser or can be included as a library in a node.js application.
 It can also be executed as a stand-alone SPARQL end-point accepting SPARQL RDF Protocol HTTP requests.
+Go to the bottom of this page to find some application examples using the library.

 The current implementation is far from complete but it already passes all the test cases for the SPARQL 1.0 query language and supports data manipulation operations from the SPARQL 1.1/Update version of the language.